mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 ## mesos_container_log_sink
 The log manager for containers (tasks).
 The options are:

-* `'journald'` - send task logs only to journald.
+* `'journald'` - send task logs only to journald
-* `'logrotate'` - send task logs only to the file system (i.e. a stdout/err file).
+* `'logrotate'` - send task logs only to the file system (i.e. a stdout/err file)
-* `'journald+logrotate'` - Send logs to both journald and the file system.
+* `'journald+logrotate'` - send logs to both journald and the file system

 The default is `logrotate`.
 Due to performance issues, `journald` is not recommended.
 For details, see [Logging API](/1.11/monitoring/logging/logging-api/#compatibility).